Boston Tea Party Ships And Museum3481 Votes Currently Closed

 - Tags: Museums, Specialty Museums, Social, Arts

 Be a part of the popular event that changed the face of the American history for a lifetime.
 The Boston Tea Party Ships & Museum is a floating museum that comes with an out of the world experience.
 At the museum you witness a drama enacted by interactive actors that explain the story of the 'Boston Tea Party'.
 While you take a dip into history, you practice historic acts like flipping the tea into water and more.
 If you go in for a guided tour you would get heaps of information about the historic times in America.
 Get an itinerary planned around The Boston Tea Party Ships & Museum using Boston trip planner.
 Also, visit the popular attractions in the city by following Boston itinerary 5 days.

-Boston Tea Party Ships And Museum Information
+Boston Tea Party Ships And Museum Travel Tips

 - Guided tours are available.